Board of Directors

 He lives in Pompano Beach, Florida.

-Born in Puerto Rico and trained as a Nuclear Physician at Cornell, Dr Fred Brugal is a Board Member at SNMA following a career in Medicine and Health Care Management.
+Born in Puerto Rico and trained as a nuclear physician at Cornell, Dr. Fred Brugal is a board member at SNMAL following a career in medicine and health care management.
 Moving into leadership positions at Merck & Co., he then became President of Pharmacy Managment at United Health Care Corp. and later moved to Glaxo SmithKline in London, launching a Global Health Care Management Division.

-Fred is married to his Cuban partner of twelve years, William Breto and they share residences in New York City and Hollywood with their mini dachshunds, Samba & Rumba.
+Fred is married to his Cuban partner of twelve years, William Breto and they reside in Palm Springs with their mini dachshunds, Samba & Rumba.

 Former Deputy Executive Director, High School Division, New York City Public Schools; former principal Stuyvesant High School, Franklin K. Lane High School and Westinghouse High School in New York City.